23chorn/cv/cv-startup.md

 <h2 class="cv-section-header">Experience</h2>

 ### <span class="cv-job-title">Senior Product Owner</span> | MarketAxess | London <span class="cv-job-date">Jan 2024 – Current</span>
-- Led the end-to-end development of a high-touch electronic trading platform, transforming legacy phone-based workflows into a modern digital product used by 450+ high-volume traders (> $4B daily volume).
+- Led the modernization of a legacy fixed income trading platform using React, AWS, MongoDB, and Kafka, transforming workflows into a scalable digital product now used by 450+ traders (> $4B daily volume).
+- Delivered MVP of a block-trading workflow within 3 months, enabling rapid iteration and driving a 20% increase in trading volumes in the targeted market segment.
-- Scaled the platform from MVP to full adoption, integrating 4 pricing protocols to support diverse liquidity needs and increase platform volume by 40%.
+- Scaled the platform from MVP to full adoption, integrating multiple pricing protocols to support diverse liquidity needs and expand overall volumes.
-- Owned and executed multi-year product roadmaps, aligning strategic goals across cross-functional teams and ensuring delivery of long-term vision in line with market trends and customer needs.
+- Designed dashboards in Tableau, Datadog, and Grafana to monitor user activity and application performance, providing actionable insights for roadmap prioritization.
+- Filled technical gaps by building Python automation scripts and creating end-to-end user test cases, improving QA coverage and accelerating testing cycles by 10%.
+- Partnered with engineers during design sessions to validate technical approaches, balancing performance trade-offs with product goals.
-- Conducted live product demos with senior traders and stakeholders to capture actionable feedback and drive migration to the new platform.
+- Conducted live product demos with senior traders and stakeholders to capture feedback and guide iteration.
-- Collaborated with UX designers to integrate a comprehensive feature set into a compact, trader-focused UI.
-- Designed Tableau dashboards and Python analytics tools to monitor user behavior and inform data-driven roadmap prioritization.
-- Led a team of 15 Developers, QA professionals, and Product Owners, overseeing task assignments and progress reviews to align delivery with business requirements.
+- Led a team of 15 Developers, QA professionals, and Product Owners, ensuring delivery of features aligned with user needs and business strategy.
-- Delivered weekly, quarterly, and annual product reviews to stakeholders, providing insight into current performance and future roadmap.
-- Acted as technical liaison between stakeholders and engineering teams (React/Java), translating business goals into actionable user stories and UI logic.

 ### <span class="cv-job-title">Product Owner</span> | MarketAxess | London <span class="cv-job-date">Jan 2022 – Dec 2023</span>
 - Facilitated backlog refinement sessions with the technical team to estimate effort needed for feature delivery.